 In addition, your child will get Vested Simple Reversionary Bonus and Final Additional Bonus (FAB), if any, at the time of maturity.

-FAB depends on your luck.
+FAB depends partly on your luck.
 If no FAB is announced in the year of maturity/death, you get nothing (as FAB).
-Such tricks are played to keep you interested.

 Let’s look at the issues with LIC Jeevan Tarun.